Biden’s punt to Congress on immigration is wearing thin with advocates

 People in that group are eligible to apply for permanent residency but must first be facing removal in immigration court.

-“Paradoxically, the very facts that could make certain long-time undocumented residents strong candidates for relief under cancellation of removal – typically that they are low enforcement priorities – often prevent them from accessing this powerful form of relief which requires that applicants first be in removal proceedings,” wrote the groups.
+“Paradoxically, the very facts that could make certain long-time undocumented residents strong candidates for relief under cancellation of removal — typically that they are low enforcement priorities — often prevent them from accessing this powerful form of relief which requires that applicants first be in removal proceedings,” the groups wrote.

 The Biden administration regularly fields proposals of the sort from advocates and Democrats in every level of government, as well as business, religious and civil rights institutions.